ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 The score is calculated by taking the `baseScore` for the service and adding dynamically calculated weights from `score[factorName]` configuration multiplied by the value returned by each service for that `factorName`.
 Services may return a value between [-1..1] for factors they support.
 If a service is not aware of a factor or does not support it `0` will be returned.

-With the excption of `supportsViewer` score factors do not have default values.
-If publisher wishes to ignore a score factor they may either set it's value to `0` or omit it from the `score` map.
+If publisher wishes to ignore a score factor they may either excplicitly set it's value to `0` or omit it from the `score` map.

 Available scoring factors: